rust-random/getrandom/README.md

 The fallback can be disabled by enabling the `linux_getrandom` opt-in backend.
 Note that doing so will bump minimum supported Linux kernel version to 3.17 and Android API level to 23 (Marshmallow).

-### Early boot

-Sometimes, early in the boot process, the OS has not collected enough entropy to securely seed its RNG.
-This is especially common on virtual machines, where standard "random" events are hard to come by.

-Some operating system interfaces always block until the RNG is securely seeded.
-This can take anywhere from a few seconds to more than a minute.
-A few (Linux, NetBSD and Solaris) offer a choice between blocking and getting an error; in these cases, we always choose to block.

-On Linux (when the `getrandom` system call is not available), reading from `/dev/urandom` never blocks, even when the OS hasn't collected enough entropy yet.
-To avoid returning low-entropy bytes, we first poll `/dev/random` and only switch to `/dev/urandom` once this has succeeded.

-On OpenBSD, this kind of entropy accounting isn't available, and on NetBSD, blocking on it is discouraged.
-On these platforms, nonblocking interfaces are used, even when reliable entropy may not be available.
-On the platforms where it is used, the reliability of entropy accounting itself isn't free from controversy.
-This library provides randomness sourced according to the platform's best practices, but each platform has its own limits on the grade of randomness it can promise in environments with few sources of entropy.

 ## Error handling